Aircoookie/WLED-Docs/docs/basics/compatible-hardware.md

 Please use a decent and neutral description when adding things to this list.

 !!! tip
     Lists are in alphabetical order.
-The posistion of an item in the list does not indicate how good it is or if it will fit your use case.
+The position of an item in the list does not indicate how good it is or if it will fit your use case.
     Please carefully compare all items in the category you are interested in, and you should find the one that suits your needs best in just a few minutes!

 ## Addressable LED Strips

-Sorting: 5v data only, 5v Data + Clock, 12v data only
+Sorting: 5v data only, 5v Data + Clock, 12v data only, non-addressable analog PWM

 | Type | Voltage | Comments |
 |---|---|---|